Aircraft cavern: Historical

-During World War II, the neutral Swiss military airfields were for the first time equipped with simple arched concrete U-43 type shelters to protect the aircraft parked underneath.
-After World War II, starting in 1947, these open objects became even better protected with steel doors, thus creating the U-68 type shelter.
+During World War II, the neutral Swiss military airfields were equipped with simple arched concrete U-43 type shelters to protect the aircraft parked underneath.
+After World War II, starting in 1947, these open objects became even better protected with metal doors, thus creating the U-68 type shelter.

-Shortly after World War II and the beginning of the Cold War with the possible escalation between the nuclear superpowers of the Eastern and Western blocks, the Swiss Air Force began to develop concepts for defending their neutrality in the case of a conflict.
-In the 1940s, the Swiss army had already built so-called retablierstollen (re-equipping caves) at some airfields.
+In the 1940s, the Swiss army had already built so-called retablierstollen (re-equipping tunnels) at some airfields.
 These retablierstollen consisted of 100m long straight tunnels excavated in the rock, making it possible to store and eventually re-arm small Swiss fighter aircraft such as the then used Messerschmitt Bf 109 and the Morane-Saulnier M.S.406.
-The dimensions of these tunnels are comparable to an autobahn tunnel.

-The airfields chosen were Alpnach, Buochs, Meiringen, St.Stephan and Saanen, all located in the Alps with a lot of cover in the vicinity of the runway so that the aircraft could be out of sight within minutes after touchdown.
+The airfields with such facilities were Alpnach, Buochs, Meiringen, St.Stephan and Saanen, all located in the Alps.

-In the early 1950s, the first large-scale excavations in rock took place, creating more space in the existing caves.
+In the early 1950s, the first large-scale excavations in rock took place, creating more space in the existing tunnels.
 The expanded space created by these excavations was now used to service the aircraft and to execute some minor repairs.
-The first large-scale constructions inside the caves were at the airfields of Ambrì, Alpnach, Buochs, Meiringen, Raron and Turtmann, starting operations from 1951 to 1954.
+The first large-scale but still simple constructions inside the tunnels were at the airfield of Ambrì.
+These were followed by Alpnach, Buochs, Meiringen, Raron and Turtmann in a more sophisticated manner, starting operations from 1951 to 1954.

-As the Swiss air force modernized and changed its aircraft during the 1960s, the excavations, now called cavernes, were further modernized and extended.
+Later the installations were further modernized and extended.
 Underground command and communication posts were constructed together with ammunition and fuel storage facilities, generator and technical rooms to keep the facility running, as well as personnel quarters.

 The cavernes have been used to shelter and service the following aircraft types: